DiddiLeija/diddiparser/GRAMMAR.md

 ```

 ## Some function code rules

+DiddiScript functions has **strict rules**.
+There are 2 specific rules for
+those functions:

 1. You can only run one command at a time (__NOTE:__ don't use `;` on the Python
    code.
 I mean, __never__!).